apollo-voyage/ksc/README.md

 **A CLI to streamline development on Kerboscript projects.**

-> **DISCLAIMER:** This project is still in very early development I will add instructions on how to install and use it as soon as the features are set.
+> **DISCLAIMER:** This project is still in very early in development, I will add instructions on how to install and use it as soon as the feature set is final and implemented.

 ## Table Of Content